-Temperature control is very important, particularly when handling and preparing high-risk foods such as cooked meats, meat products, dairy produce, eggs, shellfish and cooked rice.
+Temperature control is very important, particularly when handling and preparing high-risk foods such as cooked meats, meat products, dairy produce, eggs, shellfish, and cooked rice.
 If cooking such products in advance, they must be cooled down quickly and refrigerated.
 If reheating, please follow the guidelines above on temperature control.

 Raw meat for cooking is not a high-risk food because any bacteria present will be destroyed in the cooking process.

-6.6 Physical Hazards
+6.6 Physical hazards

-Physical hazards present a significant risk of choking, cuts and broken teeth.
-Sources of physical hazards in a kitchen include: raw ingredients (stones, pests, bones, dirt); building/equipment (screws, wood, paint flakes); notice boards (pins, paper); packing material; maintenance activities; food handlers (jewellery, fingernails, buttons, plasters and fibres); and pests (droppings, webbing, feathers).
+Physical hazards present a significant risk of choking, cuts, and broken teeth.
+Sources of physical hazards in a kitchen include: raw ingredients (stones, pests, bones, dirt), building/equipment (screws, wood, paint flakes), notice boards (pins, paper), packing material, maintenance activities, food handlers (jewellery, fingernails, buttons, plasters, and fibres), and pests (droppings, webbing, feathers).

 The best control methods for physical hazards include the satisfactory design, construction and maintenance of kitchens.

 Damaged or unsuitable equipment must be replaced and staff must be trained how to use kitchen equipment properly.
 Soft woods should not be used in the construction of kitchens or equipment and staff and volunteers need to know what to do in cases of glass breakage.
-Kitchens should be inspected regularly for assurance that no evidence exists of any pest activity (mice, rats, birds etc.).
+Kitchens should be inspected regularly for assurance that no evidence exists of any pest activity (mice, rats, birds, etc.).
 Staff must be trained in personal hygiene matters and, if appropriate, personal protective clothing such as aprons should be provided.

 The most common chemical hazard in a kitchen is the inappropriate use of cleaning chemicals.
-Cleaning chemicals that are not used appropriately – for example, incorrect dilution of leaving chemicals on surfaces for too long – can present a significant risk of cross contamination.
-No cleaning chemicals must be stored in the same room as food, including tins, cans and packets of food.
+Cleaning chemicals that are not used appropriately – for example, incorrect dilution or leaving chemicals on surfaces for too long – can present a significant risk of cross contamination.
+No cleaning chemicals must be stored in the same room as food, including tins, cans, and packets of food.
 Cleaning chemicals must never be transferred to unmarked containers and chemicals must only be used as per the manufacturers’ instructions.

-Allergens are substances that can cause the body’s immune system to respond with noticeable symptoms such as swelling of the throat and mouth, rashes, weakness and abdominal pain.
+Allergens are substances that can cause the body’s immune system to respond with noticeable symptoms such as swelling of the throat and mouth, rashes, weakness, and abdominal pain.
 In severe cases, anaphylactic shock can occur and may be fatal.

 It is necessary to ensure that any foods prepared and offered are considered for allergens.
 This may involve labelling foodstuffs or communicating with your customers about which allergens might be present.
 It is acceptable to declare that you cannot confirm that any foodstuffs sold or provided are free from allergens.
 However, it is best practice to be as accommodating as possible.

-The main food allergens to be aware of include celery, gluten, crustaceans, eggs, fish, lupin, milk, molluscs, mustard, nuts, peanuts, sesame seeds, soya and sulphur dioxide.
+The main food allergens to be aware of include celery, gluten, crustaceans, eggs, fish, lupin, milk, molluscs, mustard, nuts, peanuts, sesame seeds, soya, and sulphur dioxide.